SMFM Biota#

 With the outputs processed, we can now visualize the results.

-On the same window, under Display Outputs, you can select the process to display by clicking on the dropdown ‘Select process’ option.
+In the same window, under Display outputs, you can choose the process to display by selecting the dropdown Select process option.

-Biomass map.
+Biomass map

-BIOTA outputs for Tanzania.
+BIOTA outputs for Tanzania

-A summary of each output is described in the table below:
+A summary of each output is described in the table below.

 Output